 \section{Morphological Tagging}

 Many languages in the world exhibit rich inflectional morphology: the form of individual words mutates to reflect the syntactic function.
-For example, the Spanish verb \word{so\~{n}ar} will appear as \word{sue\~{n}o} in the first person present singular, but \word{so\~{n}{\'a}is} in the second person present plural, depending on the bundle of syntaco-semantic attributes associated with the given form (in a sentential context).
-For concreteness, we list a more complete table of Spanish verbal inflections in \cref{tab:paradigm}. \ryan{Notation in table is different.} Note that some languages, e.g. the Northeastern Caucasian language Archi, display a veritable cornucopia of potential forms with the size of the verbal paradigm exceeding 10,000 \cite{archi}.
+For example, the Spanish verb \word{so\~{n}ar} will appear as \word{sue\~{n}o} in the first person present singular, but \word{so\~{n}{\'a}is} in the second person present plural, depending on the bundle of syntacto-semantic attributes associated with the given form (in a sentential context).
+For concreteness, we list a more complete table of Spanish verbal inflections in \cref{tab:paradigm}.
+Note that some languages, e.g., the Northeastern Caucasian language Archi, display a veritable cornucopia of potential forms with the size of the verbal paradigm exceeding 10,000 \cite{archi}.

 Standard NLP annotation, e.g., the scheme in \newcite{sylakglassman-EtAl:2015:ACL-IJCNLP}, marks forms in terms of {\em universal} key--attribute pairs, e.g., the first person present singular is represented as { $\left[\right.$\att{pos}{V}, \att{per}{1}, \att{num}{sg}, \att{tns}{pres}$\left.\right]$}.
-This bundle of key--attributes pairs is typically termed a morphological tag and we may view the goal of morphological tagging to label each word in its sentential context with the appropriate tag \cite{oflazer1994tagging,hajic-hladka:1998:ACLCOLING}.
-As the part-of-speech (POS) is a component of the tag, we may view morphological tagging as a strict generalization of POS tagging, where we have significantly refined the set of available tags.
+This bundle of key--attribute pairs is typically termed a morphological tag and we may view the goal of morphological tagging to label each word in its sentential context with the appropriate tag \cite{oflazer1994tagging,hajic-hladka:1998:ACLCOLING}.
+As the part of speech (POS) is a component of the tag, we may view morphological tagging as a strict generalization of POS tagging, where we have significantly refined the set of available tags.
 All of the experiments in this paper make use of the universal morphological tag set available in the Universal Dependencies (UD) \cite{nivre2016universal}.
 As an example, we have provided a Russian sentence with its UD tagging in \cref{fig:russian-sentence}.

-\paragraph{Transferring Morphology.} The transfer of morphology is arguably more dependent on the relatedness of the languages in question than other annotations in NLP such as POS and named entity recognition (NER).
-POS lends itself nicely to a universal annotation scheme \cite{DBLP:conf/lrec/PetrovDM12} and traditional NER is limited to a small number of cross-linguistic compliant categories, e.g., {\sc person} and {\sc place}.
-Even universal dependency arc labels employ cross-lingual labels \cite{nivre2016universal}.